finbourne/lusid-sdk-csharp/sdk/docs/PropertyDefinitionsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PropertyDefinitionsApi();
-            var propertyKeys = new List<string>(); // List<string> | One or more keys for properties for which the schema should be returned (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt date of the data (optional) var sortBy = new List<string>(); // List<string> | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
-When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
-When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Optional.
-Expression to filter the result set (optional)
+            var propertyKeys = new List<string>(); // List<string> | One or more property keys which identify each property that a definition should              be retrieved for.
+The format for each property key is {domain}/{scope}/{code}, e.g. \"Instrument/system/Name\". var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the property definition/s. (optional) var filter = filter_example;  // string | Expression to filter the result set. (optional)

             try
             {
                 // Get multiple property definitions
-                ResourceListOfPropertyDefinition result = apiInstance.GetMultiplePropertyDefinitions(propertyKeys, asAt, sortBy, start, limit, filter);
+                ResourceListOfPropertyDefinition result = apiInstance.GetMultiplePropertyDefinitions(propertyKeys, asAt, filter);
                 Debug.WriteLine(result);
             }
             catch (Exception e)